 They say things like this because of inaccurate testing often done through the educational system.
 Educators have the need to measure progress, but unfortunately are still using testing which can give results that are very misleading.
 With AS in particular, testing can be so inaccurate.

 To understand why, you need to know a little more about AS.
 Individuals who have Angleman Syndrome are characteristically not able to verbally speak.
-They also have major struggles with dyspraxia (think of this as your brain telling your body to do something and your body does something else) and ataxia (you can think of this as having trouble initiating and coordinating movement in your body).
+They also have major struggles with dyspraxia (think of this as your brain telling your body to do something and your body does something else) and apraxia (you can think of this as having trouble initiating and coordinating movement in your body).
 They are also prone to seizures, sensory processing and impulse control issues, and can have high levels of anxiety.

 Typically they are taught to speak using a picture exchange system or augmentative and alternative communication (AAC) system.
 Today we have many more options for communication than were available even ten years ago, but being able to learn to speak using a picture communication system can be extremely challenging due to the above reasons and sadly many individuals often don’t even get access to learning how to speak with an AAC system for years after they are diagnosed.

 But then medical and educational professionals still demand our children be tested with the same tests intended for children who are able to verbally speak and write.
 It’s no wonder our kids show up as having the intelligence of an 18 month old or 24 month old.
 This form of testing is inadequate at best and would be like me asking you to take an aptitude test in Mandarin Chinese when your primary language is English.
 Do you see how misleading the data from this type of test would be?